Maidenhead: History

 A wooden bridge was erected across the river in about 1280 to replace the ferry in South Ellington.
 The Great West Road to Reading, Gloucester and Bristol was diverted over the new bridge.
 Previously, it had kept to the north bank and crossed the Thames by ford at Cookham, and the medieval town, later to become Maidenhead grew up on the site of Alaunodunum and South Ellington, between the new bridge and the bottom of Castle Hill.
 Within a few years a new wharf was constructed next to the bridge to replace the old Saxon wharf which needed replacing.
 At this time, the South Ellington name was dropped with the town becoming known as Maidenhythe.
 The earliest record of this name change is in the Bray Court manorial rolls of 1296.

 The new bridge and wharf led to the growth of medieval Maidenhead as a river port and market town.
 The present town was developed as a linear settlement in the 13th century along the newly diverted road with hostelries, a guildhall and a chapel dedicated to St Mary Magdalene was built in the middle of the road.
 The market was held outside the old guildhall which was set back from the High Street to form the market square.
 Maidenhead also became the first stopping point for coaches travelling from London to Gloucester and Bath and the town became populated with numerous inns.
 By the mid 18th century, Maidenhead was one of the busiest coaching towns in England with over ninety coaches a day passing through the town.
 The late 18th-century Bear Hotel on the High Street is the best of the town's old coaching inns surviving to this day.

-The current Maidenhead Bridge, a local landmark, dates from 1777 and was built at a cost of £19,000.
 King Charles I met his children for the last time before his execution in 1649 at the Greyhound Inn on the High Street, the site of which is now a branch of the NatWest Bank.
 A plaque commemorates their meeting.
 When the Great Western Railway came to the town, it began to expand.
 Muddy roads were replaced and public services were installed.
 The High Street began to change again, and substantial Victorian red brick architecture began to appear throughout the town.
-Maidenhead became its own entity in 1894, being split from the civil parishes of both Bray and Cookham.
 Maidenhead Citadel Corps of the Salvation Army was first opened in the town in the mid-1880s.
 Maidenhead Citadel Band was soon founded in 1886 by Bandmaster William Thomas, who later became mayor of the town.
 By Edwardian times, nearby Boulter's Lock became a favoured resort, especially on Ascot Sunday, and Skindles Hotel developed a reputation for illicit liaisons.